-I was so intimidated by sourdough that I waited over six months to try it.
-I was convinced I would never post on it and pessimistically assumed I’d fail, so I didn’t even take one picture when I made a homemade starter last fall.
+I was so intimidated by the idea of making my own sourdough that I waited over six months to finally try it.
+I was convinced I would never post anything about it here at KS and pessimistically assumed I’d fail, so I didn’t even take one picture when I made a homemade starter for the first time.

-The true bare bones method for convincing yeast to settle in your sourdough starter is:
+I’ll outline the step-by-step process below, but the true bare bones method for convincing wild yeast to settle in your sourdough starter is quite simple:

-- Wait for yeast to get hungry and eat your flour, creating bubbles.
+- Wait for the yeast to get hungry and eat your flour, creating bubbles.

 For now, just know that sourdough is so incredibly healthy, and has the added bonus of being FREE yeast.
 Particularly if you don’t find yeast in bulk, those little packets can make bread baking almost expensive!

 Psst!
 If you’re a visual learner or just want more…more info, more examples, demonstrations, recipes, and materials about sourdough, I’m a guest lecturer in an online eCourse about JUST sourdough.
 Please check out the sourdough eCourse – enrollment is always open!

 I’ll hold your hand.
 Here are some of the “crutches” I used to ensure a successful final product:

 - Some say you can start with potato or pasta cooking water because the added starch is a feast for the little beasties and attracts yeast faster.

 - Others say that starchy water is inviting the wrong kind of bacteria and that you should start with some pineapple juice instead and that will keep it more sanitary.
 See the comments for great suggestions as well.